Contact the Artist

 Norma’s work has won numerous awards including two Rhode Island Govenor’s Trophies for oil painting, Grumbacher Art Awards for Artistic Achievement, Blount County (Tennessee) Dogwood Arts Festival 10th Anniversary Print Competition, many blue ribbons and purchase awards.
 Her paintings are included in corporate and private collections in the United States, Canada, and Japan.

 Born and raised in Rhode Island, Norma now makes her home with her husband in the picturesque Smoky Mountain foothills of East Tennessee.
-They have two grown children and two grandchildren.
+They have two grown children and four grandchildren.
 Her other interests include gardening, sewing, needlework, and home decorating.

 Norma maintains a studio in Maryville, Tennessee, where she also teaches watercolor classes.
 Her work can also be seen at In The Woods Gallery in Townsend, Tennessee.